PERSOL HR DATA BANK in APAC

 -

-This is a visa for the purpose of working in Indonesia.
-It is valid for a maximum of one year.17 The documents necessary to apply for this visa differ according to the duration of the visit.
+The documents necessary to apply for this visa differ according to the duration of the visit.
 It is necessary for foreign-owned enterprises to apply at the Indonesia Investment Coordinating Board or Regional Capital Investment Coordination Board.
 It is also noted that getting a VBS number from the Directorate General of Immigration and a recommendation from the Department of Manpower and Transmigration is a precondition to getting the visa.

 The process of issuing a work visa is complicated compared to neighboring countries.
 Those who are applying for a work visa need to get an Expatriate Manpower Utilization Plan (RPTKA), a recommendation letter for the issuing of a visa (TA-01), Limited Stay Visa (Visa Tinggal Terbatas [VTT]), and a Temporary Stay Permit (ITAS) within a given period.
 Since the list of documents that must be submitted is subject to change, asking the government authorities for updated information is recommended.